21 Feb Non-qm loans for self-employed individuals

 - Have a standard repayment

-Non-qm loans are also abided by the Ability to Repay Rules even though it may seem unfair to a business person.
+Non-qm loans also abide by the Ability to Repay Rules even though it may seem unfair to a business person.
 This ensures that the income of the borrower, employment, and credit history are verified.
 Still, the lender ensures that a borrower has the capacity to repay the money he owes.

-The Problem with History
+The problem with history

 A common deterrent to loan approval for newly self-employed individuals is the lack of income history as the foundation for the loan.
 When individuals begin their slate, the likelihood of him having a short income history is high.
 Lenders look for a positive possibility from the income so that they can give a mortgage.